bazelbuild/bazel-blog/_posts/2018-08-22-bazel-homebrew.md

 You can make homebrew use our tap by (one time) running the below commands

+_Please note that if you have installed Bazel from the homebrew core formula in the past you will have to uninstall it first by running `brew uninstall bazel`.
+(Thanks [Jason Gavris](https://github.com/jgavris) for pointing this out!)_

 ```bash
 $ brew tap bazelbuild/tap
 $ brew tap-pin bazelbuild/tap